 The evaluation of teaching methods by students shows that innovative teaching is not very widespread: Only a minority of young people have experienced subjects or projects being treated in a related way, have had discussions with civil society actors or have participated in out-of-school classrooms.
 When asked what their expectations concerning future education were, most of the young people wanted to acquire more competences and knowledge concerning sustainable development and wished for innovative teaching methods to be used more often (Faber & Boll, 2010, pp. 10-12, 51-58).

-Faber and Boll also discussed the role of political and citizenship education in the schools of Luxembourg.
-According to Agenda 21, the action plan resulting from the UN Conference on Environment and Development in Rio de Janeiro (1992), it is an undeniable fact that sustainable development needs the participation of citizens.
+Faber and Boll also discussed the role of political and citizenship education in the schools of Luxembourg as being necessary for sustainable development.
 Even if the Luxembourg government (according to its government programme) has recognised the necessity of citizenship education and of an opening of the educational system towards society, there is still a need for action, especially for revising school curricula (Faber & Boll, 2010, pp. 63-65).

 Another study, the national report of the international ICCS study (International Civic and Citizenship Education Study; Ministry of Education and Vocational Training & University of Luxembourg, 2010), analysed the knowledge, values, attitudes and behaviour in the domain of civic education and citizenship of grade 8 pupils (mean age in Luxembourg: 14.6 years).
 Pupils were asked to participate in a cognitive test and to respond to a questionnaire.
 Teachers were also asked to fill in a questionnaire about their perception of citizenship education.
 The study observed that 17% of teachers had participated with their classes in environmental protection activities at school (compared to a mean value of 49% for all the countries) and 22% had participated in activities related to human rights (compared to 30%) (Ministry of Education and Vocational Training & University of Luxembourg, 2010, pp. 5, 8, 13, 42-43).